-Improvements were immediate after bedtime fading treatment commenced, with a significant reduction in the amount of tantrums, a reduction in the time it took children to get to sleep and a reduction in the time children spent awake in the night.
+Improvements were immediate after bedtime fading treatment commenced, with a significant reduction in the number of tantrums, a reduction in the time it took children to get to sleep and a reduction in the time children spent awake in the night.

-Brilliantly, a review of those children two years later showed that the improved sleep behaviours had been maintained.
+Brilliantly, a review of those children two years later showed that improved sleep behaviours had been maintained.

 In some cases, where parents did see a lapse in healthy sleeping patterns during these two years, they reintroduced bedtime fading techniques and their child’s sleep issues were resolved.

 - 7 brilliant bedtime strategies that will help your little one go to sleep

 - How to create the very best bedtime routine for sleep-resistant toddlers